DaniloCadeddu/penetration-testing-notes/README.md

 telnet MACHINE_IP PORT
 ```

+The TELNET (Teletype Network) protocol was developed in 1969 to communicate with a remote system via a command-line interface (CLI).
+Hence, the command telnet uses the TELNET protocol for remote administration.
+The default port used by telnet is 23.
+From a security perspective, telnet sends all the data, including usernames and passwords, in cleartext.

 ### Netcat

 ```bash
 nc MACHINE_IP PORT
 ```

+Netcat or simply nc supports both TCP and UDP protocols.
+It can function as a client that connects to a listening port; alternatively, it can act as a server that listens on a port of your choice.
+Hence, it is a convenient tool that you can use as a simple client or server over TCP or UDP.

 On the *server* system, where you want to open a port and listen on it, you can issue `nc -vnlp PORT`